-The objective of the Forward Look is to inform the focus of ORJIP Ocean Energy; ensuring that research is focused on priority consenting EIA/HRA issues for the wave and tidal sectors, projects are coordinated to avoid duplication of effort, and key information and data gaps are addressed.
-The Forward Look builds upon the work previously undertaken by Aquatera; incorporating evolving sector needs and consideration of recent completed research as well as planned and ongoing research.
-It should be noted that whilst the previous Aquatera report focused on the wave and tidal current sectors, the Forward Look also includes tidal range.
+The objective of the Forward Look is to inform the focus of ORJIP Ocean Energy, ensuring that: research is focused on priority consenting EIA/HRA issues for the wave and tidal sectors; projects are coordinated to avoid duplication of effort; key information and data gaps are addressed.
+To ensure that the Forward Look remains relevant and up-to-date, regular revisions are required.